aminerol/react-query-firestore/README.md

 You can now fetch, add, and mutate Firestore data with zero boilerplate.

+## Credit

+I'd like to thank [(@fernandotherojo)](https://twitter.com/fernandotherojo), this repo is a fork from his swr-firestore repo. all i did was migrating the core logic from swr to react query

+make sure to check his repo: https://github.com/nandorojo/swr-firestore

 ## Features

 - Shared state / cache between collection and document queries [(instead of Redux??)](#shared-global-state-between-documents-and-collections)